 David Duggleby Auctioneers have extensive experience selling Mouseman and Yorkshire Oak furniture and smaller items.
 Being a Yorkshire company, we are located close to both the birthplace of Robert 'Mouseman' Thompson, Kilburn, and the locations of his many apprentices and followers.
 This means our auctions receive high levels of interest from local collectors.
-However, Yorkshire Oak is now collected across the world, with substantial collections located in North America and the Far East - in fact, the highest price acheived for a piece of Mouseman was at a sale in New York.
-Therefore, we also recieve much attention from international buyers, and all of our sales have a worldwide online reach.
+However, Yorkshire Oak is now collected across the world, with substantial collections located in North America and the Far East - in fact, the highest price achieved for a piece of Mouseman was at a sale in New York.
+Therefore, we also receive much attention from international buyers, and all of our sales have a worldwide online reach.

 Robert ‘Mouseman’ Thompson (1876-1955)

 was a furniture maker who lived and worked in Kilburn in Ryedale, North Yorkshire.
 He set up business producing hand-crafted seasoned oak furniture, and developed a signature of a carved mouse which he would add to almost every piece.
 Many of his apprentices, and some followers who never worked with him but admired his work, went off to create their own furniture, each choosing their own 'critter' signature.

 Robert Thompson’s followers and apprentices developed their own signatures – including:

 Thomas 'Gnomeman' Whittaker of Littlebeck (1910-1991) - Perhaps the most skilled furniture maker after Thompson, Whittaker is one of the few 'critter' carvers never to have worked for Mouseman, instead setting up his own business near Whitby.